10 August 2023

 While the fonts and colors were defined by the brand book, we focused on color coding for each main section of the platform to ensure the site’s elegant consistency.

-This is one of the examples of educational teacher websites.
+This is one of the educational teacher website examples.

 The academic teaching website design of this resource can be characterized by the combination of blue and white colors, cleanness, and smooth on-site navigation.